About

 What happens if two users are on the same grid in different browser sessions?

 At this time, Curator does not indicate whether another user is currently working in the same grid.
-While metadata tasks are shared at the project level, the grid does not support real-time presence or simultaneous editing.
 The most recent saved session determines the current set of Synapse annotations, so we recommend coordinating with your team to avoid overlapping edits.

 The value I need is not in the valid-value list.
 What should I do?